Night Fishing for Bass

-- Striped bass fishing at night: the best places to look for striped bass at night are well-lighted bridges, channel edges, and shell bottoms.
+- Striped bass fishing at night: the best places to look for striped bass are well-lighted bridges, channel edges, and shell bottoms.
 If you’re fishing on the line of the bridge light, the best position for your boat is up-current or up-wind (if the current is insignificant).
 Once you’ve identified the best location for striped bass, it’s time to think about how to catch it.
 You can lure striped bass like any other bass, but it’s better to use dark-colored lures at night.

 Bass are opportunistic creatures.
 They eat anything that comes their way and looks interesting.
 But they are significantly slower at night than in the morning.
 So our main goal is to make hunting for them as easy as possible by putting a bait very close to them and moving it slowly but noticeably.

 Bass Fishing at Night in Summer

 Nighttime bass fishing is the most pleasant and practical, especially in summer.
 As days are getting hotter, fish are slowed down, and fishers feel too less comfortable.
 Night-time is the perfect get-away for a fisher who wants to fish productively and have a much more convenient time without burning skin, overheating, and getting exhausted easily.

 Fish are cold-blooded creatures, so they feel the most comfortable when the temperature is cool.
 In the summertime, they become active late in the evening, when the sun is down, and it’s getting colder.
 Bass spend most of the day deep in the water and swim closer to the surface at night.